I just received the following email and thought it would be a great question to answer here:

-Since I’m a super-organized list maker (Virgo, what can I say?), I have a whole system for this exact problem.
+Since I’m a list-maker to the core, I have a whole system for this exact problem.
 Here are my tips for shopping with a certain look in mind:

 Take notes on the looks you like.

-Keep a “fashion inspiration” notebook, where you save photos of looks you like, celebrities wearing outfits that inspire you, or whatever it is that gets your inspiration going!
+Keep a “fashion inspiration” notebook (or Pinterest board, or Instagram collection), where you save photos of looks you like, celebrities wearing outfits that inspire you, or whatever it is that gets your inspiration going!
 If you have a favorite fashion muse, save photos of what she’s wearing so they’re easy to reference.

-For this I use the program Evernote.
-I have a Fashion Inspiration section which I constantly update with photos, blog posts, and whatever else I come across that inspires me.
-Whether it’s a runway photo, a Vogue scan, a picture of a celebrity or just a pair of shoes I want to get, I clip everything to that notebook so it’s all in one place.
-Evernote is a free program and it saves all of your notes online so you can access them anywhere.
-I highly recommend it!
+Personally, I use Instagram for this.
+I have a “Style” collection that I constantly update with everything I come across that inspires me.
+Whether it’s an influencer wearing a certain outfit, a throwback Vogue shot, a picture of a celebrity or just a pair of shoes I want to get, I save everything to that collection so it’s all in one place.

 Deconstruct the looks piece by piece.

 This is really important.
 Once you have your inspiration in one place, you have to deconstruct it to get a sense of what you’re actually looking for.
 Smart shopping takes some planning ahead!